 Rickie Fowler used to be known as the guy with the over-the-top bright orange outfits and hats.
-The 25-year-old now known for a different reason: He’s one of the best golfers in the world — a status he’s trying to enhance by winning his first major Sunday at the PGA Championship.
+The 26-year-old now known for a different reason: He’s one of the best golfers in the world — a status he was able to enhance by becoming the 2015 Players Champion.

 Here’s what you need to know about him: